Updated: January 1, 2022

 Now after a couple of weeks, the exchange rate has changed and it’s now 1.00 USD = PHP 52.00 in your bank.
 When you convert your $500 back to PHP, you’ll receive P26,000 and you’ve just earned P1,000 in the process.

-Imagine doing what you just did above, but online, and instead of waiting for weeks, you only have to wait for a few minutes or a few hours, and then doing it several times in a day.
+Imagine doing what you just did above, but online, and instead of waiting for weeks, you only have to wait for a few minutes or a few hours, and then do it several times in a day.
 That’s how you can make lots of money in forex.

 You should know that the exchange rates of all currencies actually change every second.
 It is dictated by the supply and demand of each currency in the market and communicated through a global network of banks and financial institutions that are all electronically speaking to each other simultaneously.